zaid5678/COMP0138-FinalYearProject/README.md

 To run the main program, run the `main.ipynb` notebook.

 # Testing
-For testing, you need to extract the `triviaqa.json` file.
+For testing, you need to unzip the `triviaqa.json.zip` file.
 Note that for the code, the TriviaQA dataset must be manually downloaded.
 Then, run the `testing.ipynb` notebook.